wangziqi2013/wangziqi2013.github.io/_posts/2021-10-03-peeking-behind-the-curtain.markdown

 Lambda functions are billed also individually per invocation, based on the resource consumption such as CPU time and memory usage.

+The paper also briefly discusses the internals of AWS Lambda.
+The requests are handled by an API gateway frontend, which queues and dispatches the requests to the backend worker nodes.
+Each cloud user's account is called a "tenant" in this paper, and functions belonging to several different accounts may co-locate on the same physical machine or even virtual machine (the paper disproves the possibility of the latter, though), which is referred to as "multi-tenancy".